aimacode/aima-python/README.md

 - Check for common problems in [porting to Python 3](http://python3porting.com/problems.html), such as: `print` is now a function; `range` and `map` and other functions no longer produce `list`s; objects of different types can no longer be compared with `<`; strings are now Unicode; it would be nice to move `%` string formating to `.format`; there is a new `next` function for generators; integer division now returns a float; we can now use set literals.
 - Replace old Lisp-based idioms with proper Python idioms.
 For example, we have many functions that were taken directly from Common Lisp, such as the `every` function: `every(callable, items)` returns true if every element of `items` is callable.
 This is good Lisp style, but good Python style would be to use `all` and a generator expression: `all(callable(f) for f in items)`.
 Eventually, fix all calls to these legacy Lisp functions and then remove the functions.
-- Create a `_test.py` file, and define functions that use `assert` to make tests.
-Remove any old `doctest` tests.
-In other words, replace the ">>> 2 + 2 \n 4"  in a docstring with "assert 2 + 2 == 4" in `filename_test.py`.
+- Add more tests in `_test.py` files.
+Strive for terseness; it is ok to group multiple asserts into one `def test_something():` function.
+Move most tests to `_test.py`, but it is fine to have a single `doctest` example in the docstring of a function in the `.py` file, if the purpose of the doctest is to explain how to use the function, rather than test the implementation.

 ## New and Improved Algorithms

 - Implement functions that were in the third edition of the book but were not yet implemented in the code.
 Check the [list of pseudocode algorithms (pdf)](http://aima.cs.berkeley.edu/algorithms.pdf) to see what's missing.
-- As we finish chapters for the new fourth edition, we will share the new pseudocode, and describe what changes are necessary.
+- As we finish chapters for the new fourth edition, we will share the new pseudocode in the [`aima-pseudocode`](https://github.com/aimacode/aima-pseudocode) repository, and describe what changes are necessary.
+We hope to have a `algorithm-name.md` file for each algorithm, eventually; it would be great if contributors could add some for the existing algorithms.
 - Create a `.ipynb` notebook, and give examples of how to use the code.

 # Style Guide